-Homeowners, not the builder or contractor, are responsible for submitting a project application to the ACC for review.
+Homeowners, not the builder or contractor, are responsible for submitting a project application to the Architectural Change Committee (ACC) for review.

 The submission must contain the following (for specific project requirements, please click here to review the WHITTIER ARCHITECTURAL GUIDELINES):